 The plant family Solanaceae was named and described by Antoine Laurent de Jussieu in Genera Plantarum in 1789.

-Plants of the World Online lists 100 accepted genera in this family commonly known as the nightshade family (as of 1-20-21 when I am updating this page).
+As of 12-18-21 when this page was last updated, Plants of the World Online lists 100 accepted genera in this family commonly known as the nightshade family.

 Members of this family include annuals, perennials, vines, lianas, epiphytes, trees, and shrubs.
 It includes a number of vegetables, herbs, spices, weeds, and highly toxic plants.